vitobrat/agent_bot/README.md

 which you can see by clicking on Menu in the bottom left corner of the screen.

 Description of each command:
-- <b>Show all articles</b>🌐 -displays 5 news articles at a time that have been released in the last week.
+- <b>Show all articles</b>🌐 - displays 5 news articles at a time that have been released in the last week.
 Each article contains: "Article Description"(A summary of the entire text of the article), " "Article Link"(A link to the original news article), "Publication Date" (the date and time when the news article was published).
 Articles are displayed sorted by date - first the newest, then the oldest.
 Use the "Back" and "Forward" buttons to scroll through the news articles.
-- <b>Show today's articles</b>🕛- displays 1 news article each that was released today.
+- <b>Show today's articles</b>🕛 - displays 1 news article each that was released today.
 Each article contains: "Article Description"(A summary of the entire text of the article), " "Article Link"(A link to the original news article), "Publication Date" (the date and time when the news article was published).